ngusadeep/ngusadeep/README.md

 I love **Deep Learning** but obsessed with **Quantum Computing**

-Passionate about building scalable intelligent systems and exploring the frontiers of technology.
+Lifelong learner , passionate about building scalable intelligent systems and exploring the frontiers of technology.

 ## 💼 About Me

-- 🤖 Developing AI & Deep Learning models for real-world applications
+- 🤖 AI & Deep Learning for real-world applications
-- ⚛️ Exploring **Quantum Computing** and its intersection with AI
+- ⚛️ **Quantum Computing** and its intersection with AI
-- 💡 Lifelong learner and problem solver
-- 👨‍💻 Building scalable backend systems

 ## 🛠 **Tech Stack**